Can You Dig It?

 Heavy equipment cracking pavement, hauling earth, and pouring concrete rocked summer’s usual tranquillity as construction began in June on the first project proposed by the campus facilities master plan: the new residences near Mount David.

 At the same time, but with less ruckus, workers started transforming Coram Library’s interior into the College’s new Imaging and Computing Center, opening in January.
 Finally, over Parents & Family Weekend, Bates broke ground for a second project on the master plan list, the much-anticipated Dining Commons and cross-campus Bates Walk.

 The residential facility — a three-section hall and a plaza, adjacent to the present 1905 Rand Hall and designed by the firm Shepley Bulfinch Richardson and Abbott — moved fast.
 By Convocation, foundations had been poured, steam and other utility lines had been laid across College Street, and a service road and massive retaining wall were in place behind old Rand.
 All this despite having to investigate abandoned pipes that weren’t on anyone’s charts.
-“When you’re digging on a campus as old as Bates, you’re going to find some unknown conditions,” says Pam Wichroski, associate director of Physical Plant for capital projects.
+“When you’re digging on a campus as old as Bates, you’re going to find some unknown conditions,” says Pam Wichroski, associate director of Facility Services for capital projects.

 But teamwork and careful contingency planning, she adds, kept the project on schedule.
 By Christmas, the shell of the new structure will likely be complete.